rendzina/BigDataAndVisualisation/colab/README.md

 # BigDataAndVisualisation - Google CoLab notebooks
-Notebooks for Google CoLab (open the files directly from inside CoLab from GitHub)
+Notebooks for Google CoLab (open the files directly from inside CoLab with the load from GitHub option)

 ## Contents
 |File|Description|